 The PCC has a budget which currently includes the policing grant from the Home Office, various other grants include the Drugs Interventions Programme funding and funds raised through the local authority precepts in the Lancashire force area.
 PCCs are not a 'responsible authority' on Community Safety Partnerships, however, they are an influential and valued partner.
-There is a reciprocal duty for PCCs and responsible authorities to cooperate with each other and have regard to each other's priorities for the purposes of reducing crime and disorder, including ASB, reducing reoffending and reducing substance misuse.
-PCCs are also able to require a report from a CSP where they are not content that a CSP is not carrying out their duties effectively and efficiently.

-Following the re-election of the Police and Crime Commissioner, the grant to the CSP for 2018/19 will continue in the sum of £10,000
+There is a reciprocal duty for the Office of the Police and Crime Commissioner (OPCC) and responsible authorities to cooperate with each other and have regard to each other's priorities for the purposes of reducing crime and disorder, including ASB, reducing reoffending and reducing substance misuse along with helping the most vulnerable members of our communities.
+PCCs are also able to request a report from a CSP where they are satisfied that a CSP is failing to carry out their duties effectively and efficiently.
+A grant of £10,000 to the CSP for 2018/19 was made by the PCC which assisted both the CSP and the OPCC in addressing their priorities 7.
+Emerging Issues During 2018/19 ongoing statutory responsibilities are placed on local authorities and the responsible authorities in regard to Modern Day Slavery and Human Trafficking and the Prevent Strategy of the Counter Terrorism Act.

-7. Emerging Issues

-During 2018, ongoing statutory responsibilities are placed on local authorities and the responsible authorities in regard to Modern Day Slavery and Human Trafficking and the Prevent Strategy of the Counter Terrorism Act 2015.
 Fylde Council staff and members, have received Counter Terrorism awareness training along with several community groups who have been made aware of these issues and threats to our overall safety and vulnerabilities.

 Consideration is always given to potential threats when planning major events.
 There is a County wide Strategic Hate Crime Group a Lancashire wide ASB delivery group and a Prevent Delivery Partnership Group which are all attended by Fylde Officers.

-8. Risk Assessment

-Strategic decision making in regard to Community Safety is the responsibility of the Lancashire and Unitary Chief Executives through the Public Service Board overseeing how all partners and agencies work together.
+8. Risk Assessment Strategic decision making in regard to Community Safety is the responsibility of the Lancashire and Unitary Chief Executives through the Public Service Board, overseeing how all partners and agencies work together.
 Blackpool Wyre and Fylde constantly work together as a strategic group within West Division.
 This doesn't have an impact on the local Community Safety Partnerships who have neither merged nor disbanded as they deliver locally led initiatives to address local problems.
 Local CSPs are regarded as 'delivery' groups and concentrate on local issues for local people.
 Much of this work is actioned in Fylde through the monthly held 'Tactical, Tasking and Co-ordinating' group.
 Despite several changes in personnel and officer attendance during the year by partner agencies, it is evident that they are still committed to the Community Safety Partnership.
 All our agencies and partners make a significant contribution towards overall community safety within the District.
 Success with our partners has included the volunteers who are based within the Wyre CCTV Studio where they control and manage 15 of our CCTV cameras.
 Continued partnership work has been undertaken with the Fylde Foodbank; the Wyre and Fylde Disability Partnership; Neighbourhood Watch and Just Good Friends.

-9. Conclusion

-With further increases in crime and a reduction in anti-social behaviour, Fylde Community Safety Partnership can still claim to be a successful and strong partnership which supports partnership working in minimising how crime and disorder impacts on the community.
-Fylde remains a safe place in which to live, work and visit.
+9. Conclusion Despite increases in crime and a reduction in anti-social behaviour, Fylde Community Safety Partnership can still claim to be a successful and strong partnership which supports partnership working in minimising how crime and disorder impacts on our communities.
+With one of the lowest crime rates in Lancashire, Fylde remains a safe place in which to live, work and visit.

-FURTHER INFORMATION AVAILABLE FROM : Bryan Ward, Community Safety Officer (65)8467
+FURTHER INFORMATION AVAILABLE FROM Bryan Ward, bryan.ward@fylde.gov.uk 01253 658467